-Figure 16.
+Figure 21.
 A control module instance connected to variables in an application.
 The application is the 'surrounding area' with the variables appfb1, Name (initial value 'PumpMotor') and appout1 connected to the instance.

-In Figure 16, the connection parameters for the motor instance connect the parameters (FB1, Name and OUT1) to the variables (appfb1, appout1, Name; Name has the initial value PumpMotor) that have been declared in the application.
-Once the variables are connected to the instance, it is ready to run in the application (see Figure 17).
+In Figure 21, the connection parameters for the motor instance connect the parameters (FB1, Name and OUT1) to the variables (appfb1, appout1, Name; Name has the initial value PumpMotor) that have been declared in the application.